 Additional safety precautions: LVC staff will have the mobile number of all under 18 students and will ensure all under 18 students stay with LVC staff during the excursion.

 The school ensures there is sufficient adult supervision of all social programmes, both on-site and of-site.
 The acceptable supervisor: student ratios at LVC are:

 1:10 (under 16 – 18s) 1:12 (18+)

-LVC is committed to providing a safe, supportive environment for all students, and particularly for under 18s.
-All students receive a full induction on their first day, where key members of staff are introduced.
-The induction includes a tour of the building, information about the course and health and safety information.
+Our staff at LVC London School of English is committed to providing a safe, supportive environment for all students, and particularly for under 18s.
+All of our students receive a full induction on their first day, where all members of staff are introduced.
+Our induction includes a tour of the building, information about the course and health and safety information of the school.

 The College has a safeguarding policy.
 Please see it in our policies section in our website.
 All members of staff have received appropriate safeguarding and child protection training and know the procedures that should be followed if there is cause for concern.
 All homestay hosts receive relevant information and guidance on safeguarding young people and who to report concerns to.

 Who can a student talk to if they have problems?

 James Nuttall – Safeguarding Officer – Phone number +44(0) 7981 027 209

 Edith Bonito – Principal – Phone number +44(0)793 056 1661